Balance8/wdi-dt-57/work/w07/d5/03-04-thirsty-mongoose-lab/thirsty-mongoose-lab.md

 Use RESTful routing whenever possible.
 You may want to review how we did nested resource routing in Rails.
 For example, to add a comment to a beer, the request would look like:  `POST /beers/:id/comments`

-#### Automatic Fetching of sub-docs (`beers` and/or `bars`)
+#### Automatic Fetching of Referenced Docs (`beers` and/or `bars`)

 Remember, both bar and beer documents only store the ObjectId of their related beers and bars, for example, in the `Bar` model, you have something like this: `beers: [{type: mongoose.Schema.Types.ObjectId, ref: 'Beer'}]`

-However, in the detail views, you will need to show the actual properties of the referenced documents, not the ObjectId.
+However, in the detail views, you will need to show the actual properties of the referenced documents, not the `ObjectId`.

-You can fetch the beers or bars using separate queries if you wish, however, the more elegant approach is to use the `populate` method to automatically make those separate queries and "embed" the sub-docs for us.
+You _could_ fetch the beers or bars using separate queries, however, the more elegant approach is to use the `populate` method to automatically make those separate queries and replace the `ObjectId`s with data from the referenced document - just as if the data had been embedded in the first place!

 In essence, `populate` makes working with _reference_ associations almost as easy as _embedded_ ones.